lgomesgl/Teste_Analytics_LucasGomes/src/relatorio_insights.md

 ### Actions
 1. Sofá, Máquina de Lavar and Estante show a good balance between price and demand — **no changes required**.
-2. Carpet and Helmet: High unit sales but low prices — **review and reassess profit margins**.
+2. Tapete and Capacete: High unit sales but low prices — **review and reassess profit margins**.
-3. Tablet and Bicycle: Low unit sales but high prices — **invest in inventory and marketing**.
+3. Tablet and Bicicleta: Low unit sales but high prices — **invest in inventory and marketing**.
 4. Notebook: **Reduce the average price** to encourage sales.
 5. Monitor: Implement **marketing campaigns and sales incentives** to boost performance.

 ## Categories
 ### Insights
-1. **High-performing categories** (above-average price and quantity): Furniture and Electronics.
+1. **High-performing categories** (above-average price and quantity): Móveis e Eletrônicos.
-2. **Good-performing categories** (above-average price but below-average quantity): Home Appliances.
+2. **Good-performing categories** (above-average price but below-average quantity): Eletrodomésticos.
-3. **Moderate-performing categories** (below-average price but above-average quantity): Decoration.
+3. **Moderate-performing categories** (below-average price but above-average quantity): Decoração.
-4. **Low-performing categories** (below-average price and quantity): Sports, Stationery, and Apparel.
+4. **Low-performing categories** (below-average price and quantity): Esportes, papelaria e vestuário.

 ### Actions
-1. **Sports**: The category is close to moving from "low-performing" to "moderate-performing." **Increase the average price** to improve profitability.
+1. **Esportes**: The category is close to moving from "low-performing" to "moderate-performing." **Increase the average price** to improve profitability.
-2. **Stationery**: This category is near transitioning from "low-performing" to "moderate-performing." **Increase unit sales** to achieve this.
+2. **Papelaria**: This category is near transitioning from "low-performing" to "moderate-performing." **Increase unit sales** to achieve this.

 ## Time
 ### Insights
 1. Sales peaks occur mid-year and at the end of the year.
 2. Above-average sales months: January, April, June, July, November, and December.
-3. February sales **108 sofas sold**, while November sales **189 cellphones sold**.
+3. February sales **108 sofá sold**, while November sales **189 telefones sold**.

 ### Actions
 1. **Capitalize on peak months** by increasing inventory and launching targeted promotions.